kubetrail/base58/README.md

 encoder decoder in base58

 ## installation
+This step assumes you have [Go compiler toolchain](https://go.dev/dl/) installed on your system.

 download code to a folder, cd to it and run `go install`

 ## usage